ubclaunchpad/LP-website/src/docs/recruitment/overview.md

 Once applications open, you can fill out the related forms until the set deadline.

-We first open an internal application where returning and former members are invited to express inerest in continuing.
+We first open an internal application where returning and former members are invited to express interest in continuing.
 As per our goals, we will re-recruit from our internal members first.

 After internal applications close, we open a general round where all students are welcome to apply.
 The applications are then reviewed by our leads for the next steps.